 Thankfully, the government recently fast-tracked a proposal to trial the rental of electric scooters in a number of busy areas in the UK.
 That means we could all soon be safely (and legally) navigating our route to work by this much cleaner and greener mode of transport.

-But why opt for an electric scooter when eBikes already exist and they won’t attract unwanted attention from the fuzz?
-Well, we’ve come up with an extensive list of reasons why below, so you can consider ripping up your Travel Card in 2021.
+But why opt for one of the best electric scooters when eBikes already exist and they won’t attract unwanted attention from the fuzz?
+Well, we’ve come up with an extensive list of reasons why below, so you can consider ripping up your Travel Card this year.

 1. You won’t arrive sweaty